 The survey shows that practice and application are what respondents need for improved learning transfer.
-This is why, my next Open PCM Workshop, starting in May 2021 and going over a period of six weeks, will benefit from a modular format, application assignments and peer support in a private Facebook group, as well as coaching from my side.
+This is why, my next Open PCM Workshop, starting in the autumn of 2021, will benefit from a modular format, application assignments and peer support in a private Facebook group, as well as coaching from my side.

 Register Today for my next PCM Open Workshop.